-Foong Li Mei is a freelance journalist covering socioeconomic, business, marketing, food, and human interest topics for publications across Asia.
-When not writing, she runs a democracy at her home in Malaysia with her husband and a Rottweiler – or at least that's what she likes them to think.
+Foong Li Mei is a freelance journalist and infographic designer covering current affairs, consumer trends, culture, and food for publications across Asia.
+She runs a democracy at her home in Malaysia with her husband and an overexcited doggo – or at least that's what she likes them to think.

 Tuan Nini is a Malaysian illustrator residing in Bucharest, Romania where she studied painting at the National University of Fine Arts.
 Nini is fortunate to work on a diverse range of projects, from advertising to film production, though drawing for social issues and food remain close to her heart.
 Find her work at www.tuannini.com or instagram.com/tuannini.